 What is salt free Italian seasoning

-Classic Italian seasoning is usually made from a blend of dried herbs like basil, oregano, thyme, marjoram and rosemary.
-However, some blends may be very different.
+A classic Italian spice blend is usually made up of a combination of dried herbs like basil, oregano, thyme, marjoram and rosemary.
+However, some proposed blends can be very different.

-Some may contain onion and garlic powder, red pepper flakes, salt, and other dried herbs and spices.
-These blends are generally used as all-purpose Italian seasonings.
+Some of them may contain onion flakes, dehydrated garlic, cayenne pepper flakes, salt, and other herbs and spices.
+These mixtures are typically used as all-purpose Italian seasonings for cooking.

-Like most seasoning blends, there is no set rules for ingredients and quantities.
-And while it’s commonly used in Italian cuisine, there is no clear origin for this seasoning.
+Like most seasoning blends, there are no set rules for ingredients and their quantities.
+Although it is commonly used in Italian-type cooking, there is no clear origin for it.

 How to make salt free Italian seasoning

-Like any other dried herb blend, all you need to do is combine in a bowl all the ingredients mentioned in the recipe plus any additional ones you want to add.
+Like any other dried herb blend, all you have to do is combine together all the ingredients mentioned in the recipe as well as any others you would like to add.

-If you use dried rosemary or any other dried herb that has a needle shape, like in this recipe, I highly recommend crushing it before combining.
+If you’re using dried rosemary or any other dried herb that has a needle shape, as in this recipe, I highly recommend crushing it before mixing it.

 If you are going to use your unsalted Italian seasoning right away, you can simply crush it with your fingers.
 But if you want to keep it for the long term, I recommend you to avoid handling it directly with your hands and simply chop it finely.